cgarciae/phi/README.md

 assert result == 0.5
 ```

-Save the value from the `P * 2` computation as `s` and retrieve it at the end in a branch
+Save the value from the `P * 2` computation as `s` and load it at the end in a branch

 ```python
 from phi import P, Rec